argparse documentation Help

 struct my_command { @(NamedArgument.Description("custom description")) int a; }

-HideFromHelp can be used to indicate that the argument should not be printed in help message.
+Hidden can be used to indicate that the argument should not be printed in help message or returned in shell completion.

 Signature